Welcome to today's edition of the Rush 24-7 podcast.

 Who's behind the push?

-Now, when they said that, I go, oh my god.
+Now, when they said that, I go, oh, my God.

-Uh before we can get there, I have to know who's doing this.
+Before we can get there, I have to know who's doing this.

 I mean, it's not NPR, is it?

-It's they're this reporting on somebody that's doing it.
+It's reporting on somebody that's doing it.

 So who's doing it?

-I guess this is a surge that's starting in Rome.
+I guess this is a surge that's starting in Rome over in Italy, from what I gathered from.

-Well, the fact that they Because it makes people stink.
+Because it makes people stink.

-And it's a lower class vegetable, of course.
+And it's a lower-class vegetable, of course.

-It is from June 22nd, and it looks like uh I haven't had a chance to read this thing in great detail, but it it looks like it's something that's typical here that it wouldn't be happening without the media being behind it.
+but it looks like it's something that's typical here that it wouldn't be happening without the media being behind it.